End income and family discrimination against tenants

 Advice about unlawful discrimination

-If a landlord wants to ban all tenants who receive benefits from their properties, our legal advice is that this is unlawful discrimination.
-The law applies to them in the same way as it does to you, and we have advice above on how to handle this situation.
+If a landlord wants to ban all tenants who receive benefits or have children from their properties, this counts as unlawful discrimination.
+The law applies to them in the same way as it does to you, and we have advice above about how to handle this situation.

-You must make sure your client acts lawfully.
-Some landlords may be concerned that the terms of their mortgage or insurance do not allow them to rent to people in receipt of benefits.
+You must make sure that you and your client act lawfully.
+Some landlords may be concerned that the terms of their mortgage or insurance policy don’t allow them to rent to people who claim benefits.

-Even where terms of your client’s financial products do include restrictions on tenants on housing benefit, this doesn’t allow them to act in an unlawfully discriminatory way.
+Even when the terms of your client’s financial products do include restrictions on tenants claiming housing benefit, this doesn’t allow them to act in an unlawfully discriminatory way.
 If they do, tenants could claim against them and their mortgage lender.

-Many landlords may not know exactly how the benefits system works.
-They may have questions around:
+Many landlords may not know exactly how the benefits system works or what the law is in relation to suitably sized family homes.
+They may have questions about:

-- when tenants can expect benefit payments to be made
+when and how tenants can expect benefit payments to be made

 Training your staff

-- Staff recognise their personal responsibility to avoid unlawful discrimination
+recognise that it is their personal responsibility to avoid unlawful discrimination

-- They know what benefits discrimination looks like, and how to avoid it
+know what direct and indirect discrimination look like, and how to avoid them

-- Your business can give a minimum level of accurate advice on benefits.
-Not every staff member must be an expert, but we recommend having a person with in-depth knowledge in each branch
+be able to give a minimum level of accurate advice about benefits and suitability of home sizes.
+Not every staff member must be an expert, so we recommend having one person with in-depth knowledge in each branch

-- Employees know the value of benefits to your business
+know the value of benefits and families to your business